CatherineP37/Project_2/README.md

 - [HTML Test](https://validator.w3.org/)

+I tried to remove the forward slashes from the elements with no closing tag but they were automatically added back.
 Here is the result of the HTML test:

 ![HTML test result](assets/images/html_test.jpeg)